top of page

 Â

-A Philatelic Tour of Wales
+A Philatelic Tour of Wales - The Daffodil, the Leek and the Dragon

 Ronnie gives us some interesting history of Wales and Welsh stamps